Bedroom Cleaning Hacks for Improved Sleep

 Check if Curtains are machine washable or consider having them dry-cleaned.

-Blinds can be dusted using a vacuum with a soft brush attachment.
-Check out this video on “How to Clean blinds the fast and Easy Way."
+Dust blinds using a vacuum with a soft brush attachment.
+Check out this video on “How to Clean blinds the Fast and Easy Way."

 And don't forget those heating and air conditioning air vents.
 They can be unscrewed and washed with soapy water.
 You may even consider getting a professional duct cleaning before you start.